[?] Subscribe To This Site

 • Infections in roots of teeth

-Let me say it one more time: there is no cure for pasteurella multocida.
+Most of the time there is no real cure for Pasteurella multocida in rabbits.
 Antibiotics suppress the symptoms for the duration of the course of the antibiotics.
-Immune system boosting supplements strengthen the rabbit’s health, and the symptoms can go away.
+Immune system boosting supplements strengthen the rabbit’s health, and the symptoms go away.
 However, at the next downturn of the immune system, it all comes right back again.

 Up to 100% of all domestic rabbits might be exposed to or even harboring Pasteurella multocida in their body, but not all of these rabbits are showing disease symptoms.
 Many rabbits carry the germ, but are perfectly healthy.
 Their immune systems have tamed the bugs.

-Some vets recognize the huge prevalence of rabbit exposure to pasteurella bacteria, and no longer recommend culling the rabbit.
+Some vets recognize the huge prevalence of rabbit exposure to Pasteurella bacteria, and no longer recommend culling the rabbit.
 Instead, they suggest a treatment protocol.
-What ends up happening is - the rabbit gets better... temporarily.
+What ends up happening is that the rabbit gets better... temporarily.
 And when the wind changes, and the antibiotics run out, it gets sick all over again.
 And then it gets cranky, because it doesn’t feel good.

 If this is your very favorite pet rabbit, you may indeed choose to try treating the Pasteurella multocida.
 And we completely understand.
 But please: